 Some preps are mandatory, no matter what you are facing.
 If you were to base all your preps around an immutable core of useful, vital gear and provision you’d go a long way toward being ready for just about anything.

-In another article on Survival Sullivan, we showed you 10 mandatory preps you should have no matter what kind of disaster you were anticipating or facing.
+In another article, we showed you 10 mandatory preps you should have no matter what kind of disaster you were anticipating or facing.
 In this article we are bringing you ten more that are just as valuable, and together they are sure to increase your chances of surviving just about anything.

 Even though all the items on this list are undeniably important, how important they are will vary person to person depending on all kinds of variables: where you live, what has occurred, luck, etc.